Animal Justice Party of Finland

 Animal Justice Party of Finland (Eläinoikeuspuolue, Djurrättspartiet) is a political party in Finland founded in 2015 and admitted to the registry of political parties in 2016.
-The party's chairman is Jaakko Perttunen.
-The party participated the municipal elections in 2017.
+The party's chairman is Tatu Chanth.
+The party participated in the municipal elections in 2017.
+In 2019, the party joined the Animal Politics EU movement.
+It was de-registered in 2023 after failing to win any seats in two consecutive parliamentary elections, and re-registered again in 2024.